-Ref Document/ Page/Para Number Proposed Modifications Γ Current UDP Designation Local Centre Local Centre, Green Belt Proposed New Designation None Nature Conservation Site of Metropolitan Grade 1 Importance None Existing Use Site is currently vacant Relevant Planning History Extant permission for office space.
+Ref Document/ Page/Para Number Proposed Modifications Current UDP Designation Local Centre Local Centre, Green Belt Proposed New Designation None Nature Conservation Site of Metropolitan Grade 1 Importance None Existing Use Site is currently vacant Relevant Planning History Extant permission for office space.
 Other applications on the site have either been refused or withdrawn.
-Extant permission for the erection of 125 residential units (Use Class C3) with 100 car parking spaces and 138 cycle parking spaces and associated highways alterations, together with landscape improvements Proposed Number of Units 125 - 205 140 125 18 4 250 Existing Units 0 0 Net Completions 125 - 205 140 units 125 250 units Infrastructure Considerations and Constraints ts To be determined through the planning application process Flood Risk Flood Zones 3b, 2 and 1; su Flood Zone 1; flood plain ar space.
+Extant permission for the erection of 125 residential units (Use Class C3) with 100 car parking spaces and 138 cycle parking spaces and associated highways alterations, together with landscape improvements Proposed Number of Units 125 - 205 140 125 184 250 Existing Units 0 0 Net Completions 125 - 205 140 units 125 250 units Infrastructure Considerations and Constraints To be determined through the planning application process Flood Risk Flood Zones 3b, 2 and 1; su Flood Zone 1; flood plain ar space.
 Floo eas to be retained for open

-Ref Document/ Page/Para Number Proposed Modifications 1 Contamination Potentially contaminated land due to former land use.
+Ref Document/ Page/Para Number Proposed Modifications Contamination Potentially contaminated land due to former land use.
 Land remediation may be required.
 Any potential contamination will be addressed through the implementation and discharge of a suitable planning condition.
 Indicative Phasing 2016 - 2021 2021-2026 2016 - 2021 2021-2026 Other information Site identified in Hillingdon's Housing Trajectory to deliver 125 140 units.
 Site identified in Hillingdon's Housing Trajectory to deliver 125 250 units.
-MM44 New Policy Addition of new Policy SA16A 36-40 Rickmansworth table as follows: 36-40 Rickmansworth Road This site is located to the south of Northwood to development on the Rickmansworth Road site in POLICY SA16A: 36-40 Rickmansworth Road The site should be developed in accordance with specific constraints (69978/APP/2016/2564). wn centre.
-The Council grante 1 2017. ed planning consent for a residenti tial
+MM44 MM44 New Policy Addition of new Policy SA16A 36-40 Rickmansworth Road as a new site.
+New Policy text, stable as follows: 36-40 Rickmansworth Road This site is located to the south of Northwood town centre.
+The Council granted plant development on the Rickmansworth Road site in 2017.
+POLICY SA16A: 36-40 Rickmansworth Road The site should be developed in accordance with the broad parameters of the approximately specific constraints (69978/APP/2016/2564). ed planning consent for a residential

-Ref Document/ Page/Para Number Proposed Modifications Proposed Modifications
+Ref Document/ Page/Para Number Proposed Modifications

-Site Information
+Site Information NAME AND SHORT THE CASE THE SHARE SHOW AND THE SHA

 Site name 36-40 Rickmansworth Road

 Ward Northwood

 Location Rickmansworth Road